VictorTaelin/Interaction-Calculus/HVM-Nano.md

 valid, and stored identically on memory.
 As such, the only way to access a Col Node is via its bound variables, CO0 and CO1.

 Note that there is no SUC term.
-Instead, we consider that a CAL with a max label is a SUC term, pointing to a Suc Node.
+Instead, we represent SUC as a CAL with a max label, pointing to a Suc Node.

 Before the collapse, the Col Node stores just the collapsed value (no body).
 After a collapse is triggered (when we access it via a CO0 or CO1 vars), the